2018 World Snooker Championship: Background

 The World Snooker Championship is an annual cue sport tournament and is the official world championship of the game of snooker.
 Snooker was founded in the late 19th century by British Army soldiers stationed in India.
 The sport originated by players from the United Kingdom, and later players from Europe and the Commonwealth.
-In more modern times, the sport has transferred to being played worldwide, specifically in Southeast Asia, such as in China, Thailand and Hong Kong.
+In more modern times, the sport has transferred to being played worldwide, specifically in Asia, such as in China, Thailand and Hong Kong.
 The world championship was the final event of the 2017/18 snooker calendar, with the winner of the event being crowned as the professional world champion of the sport.